CodeVU-Python-Assignments/03_1-Advanced-Pay-Calculator/README.md

 ```

 ## How to test
 Run pytest.
-You want 2/4 tests to pass.
-The next two tests are for the next assignment!
+You want 2/2 tests to pass.

 # Optional Assignment
 After finishing the first assignment, rewrite your pay program using try and except.
 This way your program handles non-numeric input gracefully by printing a message and exiting the program.

+To test the optional test run `pytest optional.py`
+You'll want 2/2 tests to pass. (these are different tests!)

 ## Desired Output
 The following shows two executions of the program: